 Where is Death Valley?
 It's on the eastern edge of California, along the Nevada border, in the Mojave Desert.
 Death Valley is a national park that covers more than 3,000 square miles.
-If you're planning to visit, you can find out get directions on this page, and learn how to avoid the pitfalls that get some tourists lost.
+If you're planning to visit, you can find directions on this page and learn how to avoid the pitfalls that get some tourists lost.

 Why Some Death Valley Directions Are Fatally Flawed

-Trying to answer the question "where is Death Valley?" using a website, a smartphone app or a GPS can be a risky business.
+Trying to answer the question "where is Death Valley?" using a website, a smartphone app, or GPS can be a risky business.

 Over-reliance on modern gadgetry to get directions to Death Valley can be frustrating and sometimes fatal.
 Occasionally, a GPS system may put you on a road that is closed or impassable, and people have lost their lives in the desert heat when they got lost.
 Your best way to avoid that is to use your common sense.
 If you're trying to get to a tourist spot and the roads start getting narrower and less maintained, you're probably on the wrong route.

 If you're determined to use the latest technology, use the GPS Coordinates for Death Valley National Park published on their website.
 That may be more reliable than entering a place name.

 You can also enter The Inn at Death Valley (formerly the Furnace Creek Inn) or Furnace Creek Visitor Center, but take a look at the map and be sure the location your system found looks like it's on the main road in the middle of the park.